CM4all/workshop/doc/index.rst

 * :envvar:`spawn`: opens a block (with curly braces), which configures the process spawner:

-  * :envvar:`allow_user`: allow child processes to impersonate the given user (not necessary for Workshop plans)
+  - ``allow_user``: allow child processes to impersonate the given user.
+This can be a user name (from :file:`/etc/passwd`), a numeric user id or an open range (e.g. `2147483648-` which allows all user ids from 2147483648 on).
   * :envvar:`allow_group`: allow child processes to impersonate the given group (not necessary for Workshop plans)
   * :envvar:`CPUWeight`: CPU weight for all spawned processes combined